enku/larry-rgb/README.rst

     # How many steps in the transition from color to color
     gradient_steps = 20

-    # Maxiumum number of colors to get from the input image
+    # Maximum number of colors to get from the input image
     max_palette_size = 10

     # Measure of processing used to get the best palette colors.
 1 is the